 The idea that the universe contains many different types of energy, not just two types.

 Non-binary refers to any gender that is not exclusively male or female.
-A similar term is genderqueer.
 Some common nonbinary gender identities include: agender, bigender, genderfluid, androgyne, and neutrois.
 It is usually considered to be under the transgender umbrella, and some nonbinary people will also identify as trans.
+Non-binary is often shorted to NB or enby.

 Any form of relationship structure, practice or orientation, that involves having more than one romantic and/or sexual partner.